Shell Freedom Over Texas 2020

 Due to the ongoing efforts to stay safe and help slow the spread of Covid-19, The City of Houston will not be hosting the traditional large city event on July 4th at Eleanor Tinsley Park.
 Instead, we will turn our attention to a LIVE BROADCAST on ABC13 for this year's Shell Freedom Over Texas!
 That's right....Houston's Official 4th of July Celebration is not canceled, but has shifted to an ON-AIR ONLY EVENT thanks to the generous support of the our new title sponsor, Shell and anchor sponsors Walmart, Reliant, Mask Up, Dr Pepper and Silver Eagle Distributors/Bud Light Seltzer.

 Join the party from the comfort of your living room!
-Watch ABC13 on Saturday at 7PM, July 4th for an evening of Music and Fireworks presented by Reliant!
+Watch ABC13 on Saturday Evening, July 4th for an evening of Music and Fireworks presented by Reliant!
 The evening will kick off with a patriotic tribute by the Houston Symphony, followed by performances with guest artists Houston rappers, humanitarians and philanthropists, Bun B and Trae Tha Truth, nationally acclaimed mariachi band Mariachi Imperial De America, and Houston sibling Norteño trio Los Luzeros De Rioverde.
 PLUS appearances from past Freedom Over Texas favorites!
+Closing out the diverse evening of musical entertainment is three-time, Grammy-nominated Texas country music icon, singer/songwriter Pat Green.

 PROUD SPONSORS OF FREEDOM OVER TEXAS